DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 Following the principleas of the SmartFreightCenter-approach, an integration draft was created, but with some limitations: According to the piece-centricity approach of ONE Record, climate effects are to be provided on piece-level.
 That is a narrowed down approach to the SmartFreightCenter-approach, where emissions can also be provided on shipment level.

+The following diagram shows the correlation between the existing and the new data for climate impact transparency in ONE Record:

+![Data Model Diagram(CO2 for hackathon.drawio.svg "Climate Impact in ONE Record")

-## Solution in current environment
+## Solution in legacy environment

 In the legacy messaging environment, end to end CO2 emission tracking on piece level isn´t possible.
 Generic solutions for transparency on shipment level are in place, but don´t follow a standardized approach for different modes of transportation.